Internet-Draft Payment Intent Charge April 2026

 6.1.
 Payload

-The credential payload for a "charge" intent MUST contain proof that payment has been made or authorized.
+The credential structure follows [I-D.httpauth-payment], containing challenge, payload, and an optional source field identifying the payer.
+The payload for a "charge" intent MUST contain proof that payment has been made or authorized.
 The proof type is method-specific:

 Table 5